aralsto/Pi_in_the_Sky/README.md

 Feb 25 to 28 - Launcher creation

 Mar 1 to 4 (due to weekend) - Fixing issues, likely testing and refining code, finishing project!

+## Finished Project
+This is the documentation of the actual finished project with explanations about the wiring, code, solidworks, and changes to the design from the planning phase.

+### Changes
+The project changed quite a bit from the planning phase.
+Its final form is a minimalist package that